Projective characterization of higher-order quantum transformations: Detailed examples for Section -- (Some) state structures built with quantum theory as base state structure

 Remark that property \eqref{eq:Iso_par_tensor} actually applies to the projective constraint, so that it can be simplified into

-Meaning that $\overline{\overline{\mathscr{A}} \otimes \overline{\mathscr{B}}} \cong \mathscr{A}\otimes\mathscr{B}$ actually holds for quantum theory, and surprisingly it does so only in this case.
-In other words, in quantum theory the set of valid states normalized on local measurements is exactly the set of no signaling states: we recover the intuition that it is impossible for parties measuring a part of a shared quantum state to signal to the other one.
-What is more surprising is that it is actually the only theory having this property.
-As we will see in the next example, in general a state normalized on a pair of local measurements can be used for signaling.
+Meaning that $\overline{\overline{\mathscr{A}} \otimes \overline{\mathscr{B}}} \cong \mathscr{A}\otimes\mathscr{B}$ actually holds for quantum theory\footnote{In categorical language, this is the fact that the category of quantum theory is compact closed, whereas the more general category of higher-order quantum transformations is $*$-autonomous, see Ref. \cite{Kissinger_2019}.}, and surprisingly it does so only in this case (this is a consequence of Lemma \ref{lem:accidental}, proven in App. \ref{sec:projo_prec_iso}).
+In other words, in quantum theory the set of valid states normalized on local measurements is exactly the set of no signaling composite states: we recover the intuition that it is impossible for parties measuring a part of a shared quantum state to signal to the other one.
+What is more surprising is that it is actually the only theory having this property: in general a state normalized on a pair of local measurements can be used for signaling; this is the physical content of the inclusion $\overline{\overline{\mathscr{A}} \otimes \overline{\mathscr{B}}} \supseteq \mathscr{A}\otimes\mathscr{B}$ which follows from Eq. \eqref{eq:tensor_in_par}.
+This ability to signal is made apparent in the bipartite process matrix and in the biased quantum theory examples below (respectively presented in App. \ref{sec:examples_bipartite_PM} and \ref{sec:examples_bipartite_biaisedQT}).